 The course, which runs each fall semester, is presented by the IDE and is part of MIT Sloan School of Management’s suite of Action Learning offerings.
 The course is led by IDE faculty Erik Brynjolfsson and Sinan Aral.

-During its first three years, A-Lab has attracted a total of 150 students from a dozen MIT departments to work on over forty projects spanning IoT, digital technology, platforms, finance, e-commerce, retail, manufacturing, medical supply chains, workplace safety, and global health.
+During its first five years, A-Lab has attracted a total of 300 students from a dozen MIT departments to work on over ninety projects spanning IoT, digital technology, platforms, finance, e-commerce, retail, manufacturing, medical supply chains, workplace safety, and global health.

 Some projects are tightly focused on dilemmas organizations currently face, which requires students to quickly understand particular business circumstances and domains before performing their descriptive, predictive, or causal analysis.
 Other projects are more open-ended, and students must think entrepreneurially about how to bring new value to existing data and suggest frontiers for future business opportunity.

 The course is open by permission to MIT graduate students advanced in data analytic skills and functional experience.